-About the many many intelligent ways to utilize a Reverse Mortgage.
+Many intelligent ways to utilize a HECM Reverse Mortgage.

 There are 3 main ways people utilize the Reverse Mortgage: Immediate Cash Needs – The most commonly used approach is when the senior homeowner is paying off an existing mortgage.
 Then they can free up the money that was going to the mortgage company each month for living expenses.
-Other immediate needs are heath care, medical expenses, home remodeling, paying off debts, or a need for immediate cash!
+Many utilize the HECM for supplementing heath care, medical expenses, home remodeling, paying off debts, or a need for immediate cash!

 What is a reverse mortgage? or H.E.C.M.
 (Home Equity Conversion Mortgage ) and how can it help me?
 I will quickly and honestly tell you all about Pros and Cons, Basic Information, Calculator, Lenders to choose from.
 We have a convenient Birmingham and Huntsville offices or I can come to you in for a home visit.

 Reverse mortgage loans are a way for older homeowners to convert their home’s value into tax-free cash, without having to sell or move.
 Insured by the U.S. government, the Department of Housing and Urban Development (HUD) allows Homeowners who are 62 or older to borrow against the equity of their homes.

 - Qualifying homeowners can choose to receive tax-free payments from reverse mortgage lenders either on a monthly basis, in a lump sum, or as a line of credit.

 - No repayments are required while a borrower lives in the home.

 - Social Security and Medicare benefits are not affected.

 - The lender recover the loan amount, plus interest when the home is sold (because owners choose to move, or pass away)

 - When the loan is paid in full, all equity associated with the property will be distributed to your heirs.